No More Page 3: Supporters

-The campaign received support from Green MP Caroline Lucas along with cross party support from over 140 other MPs.
+The campaign received support from Green MP Caroline Lucas along with cross-party support from over 140 other MPs.
 Thirty universities supported the campaign by voting to boycott The Sun until topless images were dropped from Page 3.
 The campaign also had the support of many groups and organizations including the National Assembly for Wales, Girlguiding UK, National Union of Teachers, National Association of Head Teachers, the Association of Teachers and Lecturers, UNISON, the British Youth Council, The Girls' Brigade, Rape Crisis, Women's Aid, End Violence Against Women Coalition, The Everyday Sexism Project, White Ribbon Campaign, The Women's International League for Peace and Freedom, UK Feminista, and Population Matters.

 Criticism

 The feminist columnist Rowan Pelling said in April 2013 she was less concerned with the depiction of women on Page 3 than she was with that in lad mags and on the Internet.
-The then-official photographer for Page 3, Alison Webster, also criticised the campaign, saying "people should be able to make their own choices" and "If you have a problem with your body, if as a child you grew up with certain body issues, then I can see how Page Three could affect you.
+The then main photographer for Page 3, Alison Webster, also criticised the campaign, saying "people should be able to make their own choices" and "If you have a problem with your body, if as a child you grew up with certain body issues, then I can see how Page Three could affect you.
 But if you are comfortable with yourself then it will have no effect on you at all".

 When asked whether he would be supporting the campaign, Prime Minister David Cameron replied, "I think on this one I think it is probably better to leave it to the consumer."